-Effective July 1, 2014, as revised.
-The Academic Integrity policy statement applies to all Union Institute & University students and employees.
-The procedural guidelines that follow the policy statement are specific to students; procedures for employees who violate the academic integrity policy are separate, and can be found on the university’s employee intranet, under human resources policies.
+The academic integrity policy statement applies to all Union Institute & University students and employees.
+The procedural guidelines that follow the policy statement are specific to students; procedures for employees who violate the Academic Integrity Policy are separate and can be found on the university’s employee intranet, under human resources policies.

 Union Institute & University is committed to ensuring the highest level of academic integrity.
 Violations of academic integrity of any kind are strictly prohibited.
 Violations of academic integrity include, but are not limited to, plagiarism, cheating, and dishonesty.

 Academic integrity means understanding and respecting these basic truths, without which no university can exist.
-Academic dishonesty is not just “against the rules,” but violates the assumptions that are at the heart of all learning.
-Violations of academic integrity destroy the mutual trust and respect that should exist among students and faculty, as well as being unfair to students who operate with integrity and honesty¹.
+Academic dishonesty is not just “against the rules” but violates the assumptions that are at the heart of all learning.
+Violations of academic integrity destroy the mutual trust and respect that should exist among students and faculty, as well as being unfair to students who operate with integrity and honesty

 Assignments submitted by students as part of any undergraduate or graduate course or as a component of any student’s academic program are regularly reviewed for plagiarism, which may include use of plagiarism identification software.
-Each enrolled student agrees that, by registering for learning activities, he or she consents to the submission of her or his work for textual similarity review to identify possible plagiarism.
+Each enrolled student agrees that, by registering for learning activities, s/he consents to the submission of her/his work for textual similarity review to identify possible plagiarism.